 Stable isotope analysis has been used in a similar manner to trace the presence of MDN in primary producers and thus track its incorporation into the food web via nutrient recycling.
 Via this bottom up pathway, algae and bacteria uptake dissolved nutrients which are then consumed by predators and transferred through the food web.
 It has been posited salmon increase primary and subsequently secondary production by providing limited nutrients (N and P) (Holtgrieve and Schindler 2011).
 Reduction of two-thirds of MDN by commercial fisheries in fresh water lakes in Alaska resulted in a 3-fold decline in algal production (Schindler et al. 2005).
 This indicates MDN plays an important role for providing nutrients that support primary production in freshwater lakes.
 In stream ecosystems, salmon abundance increases dissolved inorganic nutrients such as phosphorus and NH4+.
-These nutrients have positive effects on epilithon growth (bacteria and algae), though the magnitude of this response is dependent on other growth limiting factors such as sunlight and disturbance (Johnston et al. 2004, Mitchell and Lamberti 2005, Chaloner et al. 2007, Janetski et al 2009).Salmon contributions to the terrestrial nitrogen pool support plant growth and distribution (Bilby et al. 2003; Helfield and Naiman 2001, 2006; Ben-David et al. 1998).
+These nutrients have positive effects on epilithon growth (bacteria and algae), though the magnitude of this response is dependent on other growth limiting factors such as sunlight and disturbance (Johnston et al. 2004, Mitchell and Lamberti 2005, Chaloner et al. 2007, Janetski et al 2009).

+In the terrestrial realm, the presence of MDN from salmon is well documented in both consumers and producers.
+Studies across much of the North American range where salmon are abundant have shown anywhere from X to Y percent of N in riparian plants and general correlations with salmon abundance and distance from the salmon spawning location (a bunch of papers here including Hocking and Reynolds, Science).
+Direct evidence as to the importance of MDN for ecosystem function is much less clear however.
+Helfield and Naiman (2001) measured tree growth increments in areas with and without salmon and found higher growth in one species in areas where salmon nutrients were present, although these findings and later contested based on statistical grounds () and have yet to be replicated (need to double check this is true).
+Hocking and Reynolds () observed some trends in understory plant community composition with salmon abundance, with a decrease in overall diversity and increases in a single N tolerant species.
+Most recently, Quinn et al. (2018) examined tree growth increments in Alaska before and after a 20 year, 250,000 kg salmon carcass manipulation to find elevated growth with MDN, but the effect was smaller than natural site-to-site variation and an overriding trend for increased tree growth in the last 20 years (likely due to climate warming).